Browse the Guide:

 interior and exterior views of the factory, one of the company cable

 UNION SOLDIER.
 PHOTOGRAPH, c.1861-1865.
 0.1 cu. ft.
 The collection consists of a photograph of a Union soldier.
 A note handwritten on the back of the photograph reads "45th NY, Co.
 B" with an advertisement for C.G.
 Gunther's Sons which may have been used to keep the photo in place.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-005.

 UNITARIAN UNIVERSALIST FELLOWSHIP OF THE NEW RIVER VALLEY.
 RECORDS, 1958-1987.
 0.2 cu. ft.
 Founded as the Blacksburg Unitarian Fellowship in 1956; changed name in 1986.
 Notebook assembled for prospective ministers, including essays about the history and membership of the fellowship; newspaper clippings; reports; and newsletters.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-001.

 UNITED DAUGHTERS OF THE CONFEDERACY, DR. HARVY BLACK CHAPTER.